The Clean Water Plant Today

 The Zeeland Clean Water Plant uses a Biological Nutrient Removal (BNR) process in our activated sludge plant to remove phosphorous and nitrogen from the wastewater before it is discharged into the Noordeloos Creek.
 The plant treats an average of 2.1 million gallons a day (MGD).
 This means micro-organisms are used to remove the waste products in the water using very little, if any chemicals at times.

 The plant is staffed 365 days a year to make sure the community's wastewater is cleaned.
-Plant operations are carefully monitored and controlled to ensure the highest quality of water discharged from the plant.
-We use the latest technology in ultraviolet disinfection to ensure the public can safely use the lakes and streams the plant discharges to.
+Plant operations are carefully monitored and controlled using state of the art process technology to ensure utility efficiency, while maintaining State and Federal compliance standards that provide the highest quality of water discharged from the plant to the Noordeloos Creek.
+We use ultraviolet disinfection technology to ensure the public can safely use the lakes and streams the plant discharges to.

 The Water Treatment Process

 - Wastewater flows by gravity and nine lift stations to the plant by a system of underground trunk sanitary sewers in the City of Zeeland, Zeeland Township and parts of Holland Township.